Yash-Booputh/Ai-Robotics-Coursework-1/README.md

 **From GUI:**
 1. Launch GUI: `python scripts/run_gui.py`

+**⚠️Important: Running the GUI using PyCharm’s “Run” button will not work.
+You must execute the command above in the terminal for the GUI to launch properly.**
 2. Select model from dropdown
 3. Click "Camera" button
 4. Click "Start Camera" to begin live feed (This will take a moment.
 Please be patient.)